 Keep your construction site well lit after dark

 Depending on where your site is located, it is a good idea to install floodlights.
 Thieves tend to stay away from any places that are well lit.
 Install floodlights at the entry gate and at all corners that are seen as hiding spots.
-Not all construction sites are able to install an all-night floodlight, if this applies to you, opt for sensor lights.
-Thieves trespassing won't go unnoticed with any motions triggering the lights to turn on.
+Not all construction sites can install an all-night floodlight.
+If this applies to you, opt for sensor lights.
+Thieves trespassing won't go unnoticed, with any motions triggering the lights to turn on.

 This one seems like an obvious call.
 But is often missed due to the temporary nature of the job and the costs associated with buying and installing.
 Place CCTV cameras at important points throughout the site.
 Examples include the entry gate and other important or high-risk areas around the site that lack clear visibility or where high-value items are kept.
 Add clear and visible signage that CCTV is in constant use as a further deterrence.

-Employing night time security guards provide that extra layer of protection to your construction site security plan.
-By having a physical presence, it lowers the risk of theft and vandalism to the property.
-Security guards can also double check that your CCTV cameras, lighting and locks are in working order every night through their nightly rounds.
+Employing nighttime security guards provide that extra layer of protection to your construction site security plan.
+Having a physical presence lowers the risk of theft and vandalism to the property.
+Security guards can also double-check that your CCTV cameras, lighting and locks are in working order every night through their nightly rounds.
 If this seems too much, another alternative is to employ a watch team that can oversee the activity of your CCTV from an offsite location.

 Equipment and construction materials

 Coordinate your deliveries of materials to correspond with their installation dates.
-Work with your tradies to determine what level of stock will be left over at the end of each day.
+Work with your tradies to determine what stock level will be leftover at the end of each day.
 For any uninstalled materials, mark these with your company name or site address.
-This will reduce the risk of stolen materials, and makes for easier recovery when stolen.
-Another option, for days where a high volume of the stock is leftover, transport them to your nearest warehouse.
+This will reduce the risk of stolen materials and makes for easier recovery when stolen.
+Another option, for days where a high volume of the stock is leftover, is to transport them to your nearest warehouse.

 Having ticked off everything in your construction site security plan, you can now concentrate your time on the more important tasks of ensuring your employees are safe and work is completed to a great standard.